Primerick1/Primerick1/README.md

 - 👋 Hi, I’m @Primerick1
-- 👀 I’m interested in ... fighting others
+- 👀 I’m interested in ... making money
 - 🌱 I’m currently learning ...forex trading and tech
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...07056005099